zouyu8086/RoboJuDo/docs/policy.md

 ## [Policy](#policy) > [AMOPolicy](#policy--amopolicy)

 `AMOPolicy` is the policy that controls the robot using the [AMO](https://github.com/OpenTeleVision/AMO).
-It is a subclass of `Policy` and implements the interface defined in `Policy`.

 script: [amo_policy.py](../robojudo/policy/amo_policy.py)